 This is a postnatal home-visiting program delivered by community-health nurses to families experiencing adversity, such as domestic violence, single parenthood, and socio-economic disadvantage.
 The program focuses on improving home environment, parent-child interactions, parental knowledge and practice of child safety.
 Community Health Nurses encourage and facilitate families' involvement in parenting groups and links to local community activities and support services.
-The program is for parents of children 0-2 years who are experiencing adversity.
-(79-81)
+The program is for parents of children 0-2 years who are experiencing adversity (Sawyer et al., 2013, Fraser et al., 2000, Armstrong et al., 1999).